Taitava/obsidian-shellcommands-documentation/Roadmap.md

 This page sums up some far-future goals of the *Shell commands* project.
 There are some fundamental features on my radar that I want to address here, because even though they are important, implementing them needs a lot of time, and often the presence of other planned features (= prerequisites).
 Some of the features are originating from other people's ideas, and I want to be more open about how I'm going to place them on the path of the future of this plugin.

-The list of features is not explicit: new ideas may born along the way, and current ones may be refined.
+The list of features is not explicit: new ideas may be born along the way, and current ones may be refined.

 > [!Info] Other places to look for incoming features
 > - There is [an older roadmap in GitHub](https://github.com/Taitava/obsidian-shellcommands/projects/1), but I haven't really utilized it to its full potential, and it's also not quite the thing I'm looking for: I want a roadmap that shows a one glance overview of far-ahead cornerstone features without the noise of near-future small features.
 I'm currently considering to retire the roadmap in GitHub.